robiot/xclicker/README.md

 </p>

 ## What is XClicker?
-XClicker is a easy to use, feature-rich, **blazing fast** Autoclicker for linux desktops using x11.
+XClicker is a open-source, easy to use, feature-rich, **blazing fast** Autoclicker for linux desktops using x11.

 ![Example image](https://raw.githubusercontent.com/robiot/XClicker/main/img/newexample.png)